-Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population and Exclusions Measurement Period Data Source Measure Steward Access to Care Measures: Adult access to primary care - ages 20-44 - ages 45-64 - ages 65+ Comparison of rate to statewide rate - higher rate is better For commercially insured: adults who had a preventive care visit in the past three years.
+Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population and Exclusions Measurement Period Data Source Measure Steward Access to Care Measures: Adult access to primary care - ages 20-44 - ages 45-64 - ages 65+ Comparison of rate to statewide rate - higher rate is better For commercially insured: adults who had a preventive care visit in the past 3 years.
 For Medicaid insured: adults with a preventive care visit in the past year.
 Report each of the three age ranges separately.
 Eligible adults are defined as: Adults age 20 and older as of the last date in the measurement year.
 Jul.
-2014 - Jun.
-2015 Washington Health Alliance database NCQA HEDIS® 2015 NCQA Quality Compass for health plan results NCQA HEDIS® 2016 Child and adolescent access to primary care - ages 12-19 years - ages 7-11 years - ages 2-6 years - ages 12-24 months Comparison of rate to statewide rate - higher rate is better The number of children ages 12 months to six years with a primary care physician (PCP) visit in the past year, or the number of children ages seven to 19 years with a PCP visit in the past two years.
+2015 - Jun.
+2016 Washington Health Alliance database NCQA HEDIS® 2016 Data source for health plan results: Quality Compass NCQA HEDIS® 2017 Child and adolescent access to primary care - ages 12-19 years - ages 7-11 years - ages 2-6 years - ages 12-24 months Comparison of rate to statewide rate - higher rate is better The number of children age 12 months to 6 years with a primary care physician (PCP) visit in the past year, or the number of children age 7 to 19 with a PCP visit in the past 2 years.
 Report each of the four age ranges separately.
-Eligible children are defined as: Children ages 12 months to 19 years as of the last date in the measurement year.
+Eligible children are defined as: Children age 12 months to 19 years as of the last date in the measurement year.
 Jul.
-2014 - Jun.
-2015 Washington Health Alliance database NCQA HEDIS® 2015 NCQA Quality Compass for health plan results NCQA HEDIS® 2016
+2015 - Jun.
+2016 Washington Health Alliance database NCQA HEDIS® 2016 Data source for health plan results: Quality Compass NCQA HEDIS® 2017

-^{} HEDIS® 2015 Volume 2: Technical Specifications, NCQA, Copyright 2014.

 ^{} HEDIS® 2016 Volume 2: Technical Specifications, NCQA, Copyright 2015.
+Note, the Alliance measurement periods may differ from those specified for NCQA HEDIS.

+^{} HEDIS® 2017 Volume 2: Technical Specifications, NCQA, Copyright 2016.
+Note, the Alliance measurement periods may differ from those specified for NCQA HEDIS.

-Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population and Exclusions Measurement Period Data Source Measure Steward Asthma & COPD measures: Managing medications for people with asthma Comparison of rate to statewide rate - higher rate is better The number of patients ages 5 to 64 identified as having persistent asthma who were dispensed appropriate medications and remained on them for at least 50% of the period between the initial prescription during the measurement year through the end of the measurement year.
-Eligible People with Asthma are defined as: Patients ages 5 to 64 during the measurement year who were identified as having persistent asthma because of at least four asthma medication dispensing events, at least one emergency department visit with asthma as the primary diagnosis, at least one acute patient discharge with asthma as the principal diagnosis, or at least four outpatient asthma visits and dispensed at least two asthma medications.
+Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population and Exclusions Measurement Period Data Source Measure Steward Asthma & COPD measures: Managing medications for people with asthma Comparison of rate to statewide rate - higher rate is better The number of patients age 5 to 64 identified as having persistent asthma who were dispensed appropriate medications and remained on them for at least 75% of the period between the initial prescription during the measurement year through the end of the measurement year.
+Eligible people with asthma are defined as: Patients age 5 to 64 during the measurement year who were identified as having persistent asthma because of at least four asthma medication dispensing events, at least one emergency department visit with asthma as the primary diagnosis, at least one acute patient discharge with asthma as the principal diagnosis, or at least four outpatient asthma visits and dispensed at least two asthma medications.
 Exclusions: Exclude from the eligible population all members diagnosed with emphysema, COPD, cystic fibrosis, chronic bronchitis or acute respiratory failure at any time in the patient's history up through the last day of the measurement year.
-A member identified as having persistent asthma because of at least four asthma medication events, where leukotriene modifiers were the sole asthma medication dispensed in that year, must also have at least one diagnosis of asthma in the same year Jul.
-2014 - Jun.
-2015 Washington Health Alliance database NCQA HEDIS®2016 NCQA Quality Compass for health plan results NCQA HEDIS®2016
+A member identified as having persistent asthma because of at least four asthma medication events, where leukotriene modifiers were the sole asthma medication dispensed in that year, must also have at least one diagnosis of asthma in the same year as the leukotriene modifier.
+Jul.
+2015 - Jun.
+2016 Washington Health Alliance database NCQA HEDIS®2016 Data source for health plan results: Quality Compass NCQA HEDIS® 2017